 A quitclaim deed lets you gift or sell your property to another person quickly and easily because it transfers legal ownership without making guarantees about the title.
-Costs vary depending on whether you prepare the quitclaim deed yourself or hire a professional, such as an attorney or title company, to do it for you.
+Costs vary depending on whether you prepare the quitclaim deed yourself or hire a professional, such as an attorney or title company to do it for you.

 Quitclaim deeds contain no warranties of title.
 The owner does not promise that there are no claims against his title to the property.
 For this reason, quitclaims are typically used to transfer property within a family.
 Parents may transfer the family home to their children or a homeowner may add his new spouse to the title.
 In this scenario, you may choose to prepare a quitclaim deed yourself at little cost.

-Lawyer and Title Fees Vary by Location
+Lawyer and Title Fees

 A lawyer either charges a flat fee or an hourly fee to prepare a quitclaim deed.
 Rates vary by state and law office but typically fall in the range of $200 to $400 per hour.
 Title companies routinely prepare quitclaim deeds in many states.
 Fees for title companies vary, but a market scan shows an average of $100 to $200 for a simple quitclaim deed.
 There’s no one-size-fits-all pricing mechanism, so shop lawyers and title companies for the best rate.

-DIY Quitclaim Deeds Are More Affordable
+DIY Quitclaim Deeds and Pricing

-Notary and Recording Fees Add to Cost
+Notary and Recording Fees

 - Lawyers.com: How, and How Much, Do Lawyers Charge?